-An impressive German Lutheran church located near the Holy Sepulcher, built at the end of the 19th C over the ruins of a Crusaders church.
+An impressive German Lutheran church located near the Holy Sepulcher, built at the end of the 19th century over the ruins of a Crusaders church.
 Galatians 3 13: “Christ hath redeemed us”

 An impressive German Lutheran (Protestant) church located in the Christian quarter, near the Holy Sepulcher.
 It was built at the end of the 19th century over the ruins of a Crusaders period church.
 From its tall bell tower are amazing views of the old city.